pranjalrmcf/Projects_DS_ML/Real-Time Financial Analysis/README.md

 # Real-Time Financial Analysis Dashboard

 ## Overview
 This project is an AI-powered financial dashboard that provides real-time analysis of stock data and financial news.
-It leverages **LangGraph** to orchestrate intelligent agents for dynamic workflows, enabling automated decision-making and actionable insights.
 The dashboard integrates advanced technical analysis and sentiment evaluation to generate trading signals, all within an interactive **Streamlit** interface.

 ## Features
 - **Real-Time Stock Data**: Fetches historical and live stock data using **yfinance**.